jflayhart/user-fetch/README.md

 # Description

-This app is the result of coding challenge https://fetch-hiring.s3.amazonaws.com/frontend.html
+This [progressive web app (PWA)](https://web.dev/progressive-web-apps) is the result of a coding challenge https://fetch-hiring.s3.amazonaws.com/frontend.html

 ## View the app

 https://user-fetch.vercel.app/

+Since it is a PWA, you can install it on your computer if you wish.

 ## Run the app locally

-Although you can easily view and interact with the app using [the above public link](https://user-fetch.vercel.app/), you can also run the app locally:
+Although you can easily view and interact with the PWA using [the above public link](https://user-fetch.vercel.app/), you can also run the app locally:

 ```bash
 yarn install